solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 Durable transactions differ from regular transactions in the following ways:

 1. Durable Nonces replace the recent blockhash with a nonce.
-This nonce is stored in a `nonce account` and will be used only once in one transaction.
+This nonce is stored in a nonce account and will be used only once in one transaction.
 The nonce is a unique blockhash.
-2. Each durable transaction must start with the `nonceAdvance` instruction, which will change the nonce in the `nonce account`.
+2. Each durable transaction must start with the `nonceAdvance` instruction, which will change the nonce in the nonce account.
 This ensures that the nonce is unique and cannot be reused in another transaction.

 The nonce account is an account that holds the following values: